corneliana/all-in-one/Internet/3 - Cloud Computing/AWS/AWS Overview.md

 Like setting up a security system for your home, deciding who can knock on the door (access your instances) and who can't.
 - Another layer of abstraction over IP so that don't need to think about IPs when using groups.
 - SSH
+### KMS: Key Management Service
+A highly secure vault to keep all the encryption keys for resources.
+Only those with permission can access these keys to unlock or secure the valuable information.

-## 5. Connecting Computer to the Internet (networking)
+## 5. Connect Computer to the Internet (networking and content delivery)

 ### VPC: Virtual Private Cloud
-Like setting up private Wi-Fi network for the remote computer by defining a virtual network in AWS cloud logically isolated from other virtual networks.
-It gives control over the network environment, including IP address range, subnets, routing tables, and network gateways.
+A private virtual network to control over the network environment, including IP address range, subnets, routing tables, and network gateways.
+### ELB: Elastic Load Balancing
+The "smart mail sorting center" for directing internet traffic to different servers.
+### ASG: Auto Scaling Group
 ### Route 53
-A service that translates human-friendly website names (like [www.example.com](http://www.example.com/)) into IP addresses that computers use to identify each other.
+A managed DNS service, acting as the address book translating domain names into IP addresses.

+## 6. Application Integration and Messaging
+- **SNS (Simple Notification Service)**: The "town crier" for broadcasting messages or alerts.
+- **SQS (Simple Queue Service)**: The "post office line" for managing messages or tasks in a queue, ensuring they're processed in order.
+- **Kinesis**: A platform for collecting, processing, and analyzing real-time, streaming data, akin to monitoring and managing the flow of information.
+- **Active MQ**: A message broker service for communicating between different parts of your application, similar to a bus system for messages.

+## 7. Containers and Orchestration
+- **ECR (Elastic Container Registry)**: A Docker container registry for storing, managing, and deploying container images, similar to a photo album for your container snapshots.
+- **EKS (Elastic Kubernetes Service)**: Offers managed Kubernetes service for orchestrating containerized applications, acting as the event organizer for managing complex container setups.

-## 6. Management and Monitoring
+## 8. Management and Monitoring

 ### CloudWatch
 A monitoring tool that keeps an eye on the cloud resources and applications, like having a smart home system that alerts if anything unusual happens.
-### Auto Scaling
-Automatically adjusts the number of EC2 instances to match demand, like having a house that can magically expand or shrink based on guests' amount.

-## 7. Building and Deploying Application (Developer Tools)
+## 9. Building and Deploying Application (Developer Tools)

 ### CodeDeploy, CodeBuild, CodePipeline
 These services automate code deployment, building, and integration process, akin to having a team of robots that continuously improve and fix your house without you lifting a finger.

-### ELB

-### ASG

 ### Aurora